Statistical Learning Theory for Control: A Finite Sample Perspective

 \chapterinitial{L}earning algorithms have become an integral component to modern engineering solutions.
 Examples range from self-driving cars, recommender systems, finance and even critical infrastructure, many of which are typically under the purview of control theory.
 While these algorithms have already shown tremendous promise in certain applications \cite{silver2016mastering} there are considerable challenges, in particular with respect to guaranteeing safety and gauging fundamental limits of operation.
 Thus, as we integrate tools from machine learning into our systems, we also require an integrated theoretical understanding of how they operate in the presence of dynamic and system-theoretic phenomena.

 Over the past few years, intense efforts toward this goal---an integrated theoretical understanding of learning, dynamics and control---have been made.
 While much work remains to be done, a relatively clear and complete picture has begun to emerge for (fully observed) linear dynamical systems.
 These systems already allow for reasoning about concrete failure modes, thus helping to indicate a path forward.
 Moreover, while simple at a glance, these systems can be challenging to analyze.
 Recently, a host of methods from learning theory and high-dimensional statistics, not typically in the control-theoretic toolbox, have been introduced to our community.
-Many of the key references to this literature can be rather intimidating for the beginning graduate student.

 \paragraph{Outline} This tutorial survey serves as an introduction to these results for learning in the context of unknown linear dynamical systems.
 We review the current state of the art and emphasize which tools are needed to arrive at these results.
-Our focus in on characterizing the sample efficiency and fundamental limits of learning algorithms.
+Our focus is on characterizing the sample efficiency and fundamental limits of learning algorithms.
 Along the way, we also delineate a number of open problems.
 More concretely, this paper is structured as follows: We begin by revisiting recent advances in the \nameref{sec:finsampsysid}.
 Next, we discuss how these finite sample bounds can be used downstream to give guaranteed performance for learning-based \nameref{sec:offlinecontrol}.
 The last technical section discusses the more challenging \nameref{sec:regmin} setting.
 Finally, in light of the material discussed, we outline a number of \nameref{sec:futdir}.